-As published in the Canberra Times / Sydney Morning Herald / The Age here and City Metric here.
+As published on the 24th June 2016 in the Sydney Morning Herald, Canberra Times, The Age and City Metric / New Statesman

 On April 30 1911, the Commonwealth Minister for Home Affairs, King O’Malley, launched a competition for a new city.
 It would be a city for whom trade would not require river or sea port, but face-to-face conversation and exchange of ideas.
 A city whose wealth would come not from what would be mined, but from the mind: its capacity to take and implement decisions on behalf of a growing nation.

 It would be Australia’s first true knowledge-based economy, the countries cleverest city, the original smart – Canberra.

 With federal government followed other world-class institutions: galleries and museums showcasing all that was known, scientists, academics and researchers racing to reveal what was not.
 It gave the world the first glimpse of the moon landing at Honeysuckle Creek and the first glimpse of the future through the invention of Wi-Fi.
 In return the world gave it the title of best place to live via the OECD.

 Such was its success that over the years its reason for being changed.
 Creeks of confidence, industry, and creativity flowed into that initial stream of federation forming a river of growing purpose and direction; a community not just to serve the nation, but to help lead the nation through its ability to develop and implement ideas; an economy founded on federation but now moving forward on innovation, on renewable energy, on creating jobs in both the public and the private sector.